kempd/Windows365-RevokeUnusedLicense/README.md

 ## REQUIREMENTS
 Make sure to register an app in Entra ID and give it these Graph Permissions:
-- `DeviceManagementManagedDevices.Read.All` (To device identifiers from Intune)
+- `DeviceManagementManagedDevices.Read.All` (To fetch identifiers from Intune)
 - `GroupMember.ReadWrite.All` (To read and remove the groupmembership where the license is assigned)
 - `CloudPC.Read.All` (To fetch the last connection date from the Cloud PCs)